 This site does not list 'Do it Yourself', first time cajons made in limited numbers.
 DIY cajons are often obvious from the posters titles, "Hey!
 I Built a Cajon!" or similar.
 Most of the builders linked here have gone to the trouble to make a website or Facebook page or multiple videos to promote a product, something they consider has reached a point of replication.
 That said, a few builders listed here make basic, simple cajons.
 These lists are provided as a starting point for you to begin your search.
 They are not a recommendation, only a reference point that should help you save time if you are looking for a local cajon builder.
 Or if you are looking for something 'exotic' from another country perhaps.

 The working database for "Cajons of the World" has over 500 entries.
-Some 'brands' in the list are actually models, for some entries the country of manufacture could not be verified, some entries are music shops or promotional cajons.
+Some 'brands' in the list are actually models, for some entries the country of manufacture could not be verified, some entries are re-branded, music shop or promotional cajons.
 Some cajon makers are out of business.
 I used 2015 as a cut off year, if there was no activity between 2015 and November of 2018, they were not included.
 Many older links and videos I verified by emailing the manufacturer.
 For a little perspective on how difficult it is to determine the brand, let alone the 'made in' information, read this page: What's on the Front of Your Cajon .

 Is it really "Made in"?
 That's a very good question.
 Check out this blog for a discussion of 'Made in' vs 'Assembled in'